jeticg/Evangelion-Uebersicht-Widget/README.md

 3. Check battery status
 4. Check you Trash size
 5. Check your public ip address
-6. Control your iTunes, show current artist and title
+6. Control your iTunes, show current artist and title, and Album cover
 7. Show first 5 of all your mounted volumes in alphabetical order
 8. Show network traffic